jan-bogaerts/mark/src/markdownCode.md

     - onDidFocusEditorWidget:
       - store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
       - set `position-tracking-service.activeTransformer = transformer`
-    - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
     - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
 - put a results-view-context-menu component below the monaco editor (so it's rendered after the editor)
 - the component monitors events triggered by the position-tracking service (field: eventTarget, event: change) and the project-service (field: eventTarget, event: content-changed) for changes to the currently selected text-fragment and when the project changes.